Matatika/matatika-docs/content/getting-started/running-your-data-import-locally.md

     git clone https://github.com/MatatikaBytes/example-workspace
     ```
 1. Change into the cloned directory and create a new `.env` file
-1. Head back to the Matatika app and navigate to the workspace 'Data Imports' page, and expand the data import pipeline you wish to run locally
+1. Head back to the Matatika app and navigate to the workspace `Lab` then `Pipelines` page, and expand the data import pipeline you wish to run locally
 1. Select the 'Environment' tab and click the `.env` text field to copy the environment configuration
 1. Paste the copied environment configuration into the `.env` file you created earlier
     ```